 In your Bitcoin Electrum wallet go to Tools >> Sign/Verify Message which will open a pop up consisting three fields.
 Enter your public wallet address for which you wish to sign along with your custom message.
 Once done click on sign which will generate a signature.

-Trezar wallet is the most secure wallet to hold crypto currencies.
-If you own one and looking to sign or verify a message using Trezar hardware then we suggest you to check their official guide.
+Ledger and Trezor wallets are considered the most secure hardware wallets to hold crypto currencies.
+If you own one and looking to sign or verify a message using Ledger or Trezor hardware then we suggest you to go through our hardware wallet guides.

 Wallet signing is not only used for verification purpose.
 It can also help you to recover your exchange account in case if your lost your 2FA access.
 We hope you find this wallet signing feature useful.
 What do you think?
 Have you signed your address before?
-Share your thoughts and ideas.
+Share your thoughts and ideas in the comments below.